microsoft/sqlworkshops-k8stobdc/KubernetesToBDC/03-kubernetes.md

 Issue:
 ```
-kubectl get all -n mssql-Cluster
+kubectl get all -n mssql-cluster
 ```

 In the output returned by this command, check that: